 One factor influencing the privatization of personal data is a spike in cybersecurity threats post-pandemic.
 On the back of Covid-19’s digital shift, accelerating the move online, e-commerce retailers have boomed, remote corporate sectors have thrived, and the potential of an online reality has become closer than ever before.

-Yet, with an increase in online activity comes an increase in cyber-based threats.
+Yet, with an increase in online activity comes an increase in cyber-based threats such as ransomware attacks.
 In fact, cybercrime has increased by 600% since 2020 alone, as data breaches have become all the more common.

 In response, a number of online consumers have begun to opt-out of third-party data collection after over half of all adults revealed they were worried about being a victim of cybercrime.
 With 58% of all breaches involving personal data hacking, the future may look bleak for marketers relying on third-party data sources for consumer insights.

 In 2021, Google made the announcement that they were removing third-party cookies from their platforms by 2023 in a bid to improve consumer privacy.